jmcabandara/cumulogic_cloudfoundry_broker/README.md

 ## Minimal Usage Instructions

-For more detailed installation and usage instructions, including the steps required to enable this service broker within CloudFoundry, please see the full [Installation and Usage](INSTALLATION.md) documentation.
+For more detailed installation and usage instructions, including the steps required to enable this service broker within Cloud Foundry, please see the full [Installation and Usage](INSTALLATION.md) documentation.

 Assumes Ruby 2.0.0.
 For development environments, we suggest using rvm.
 You will find a .ruby-version file in the repo to help rvm know what to do.